oddbird/oddleventy/content/blog/2022/cq-syntax.md

 There's one small bug worth noting in Safari, but it only applies to queries using the keyword `not`.
-This is a valid container query, that should apply when the inline size is _not greater than_ `40em`:
+This is a valid container query that should apply when the inline size is _not greater than_ `40em`: